 Spiced Beetroot and Cauliflower Croquette © Chauhan Ale & Masala House

-What are your favourite places to eat in India and Nashville?
+What are your favorite places to eat in India and Nashville?

 ‘In India, either Vivek’s home — his mom makes delicious food — or my parents’ kitchen!
-The street food you’ll find at dhabas is also a favourite.
+The street food you’ll find at dhabas is also a favorite.